HexHive/OSTEP-slides/14-paging.md

     * Multi-level page table
     * Pros?
 Cons?
 What are size requirements?
-* Paging and swapping allows process to execute with only the working set resident in memory, remaining pages can be stored on disk
+* Paging and swapping allows process to execute with only the working set resident in memory, remaining pages can be stored on the disk

 Don't forget to get to fill out the Moodle quiz!